Do Fabulous Front Gardens Help Sell Houses?

 What would you suggest that people do if they have a very small front garden, or no front garden at all?

 If your property has a very small front garden or no garden at all, we would advise that you focus firstly on the front door.
-Make sure that your front door is clean, that it is freshly painted and is a pleasing colour.
-If possible invest in hanging baskets with fresh, well-kept flowers and additional pots of flowers at the front.
+Make sure that your front door is clean, that it is freshly painted and additional pots of flowers at the front.

 If your neighbour’s frontage lets your street down, offer to supply them with a hanging basket or pots or to maintain their frontage.
-Of course, you would need to be diplomatic, but if you can ensure that the front of your property and those adjacent to you are looking good and have kerb appeal then you will be more likely to attract potential buyers.
+Of course, you would need to be diplomatic, but if you can ensure that the front of your property and have kerb appeal then you will be more likely to attract potential buyers.